u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/voip/asterisk.rst

 - The SIP Password is the secret you chose in the sip.conf file.

-- The extension of your office's phone is not a required field but it is used if you want to transfer your call from Odoo to an external phone also configured in the sip.conf file.
+- The extension of your office's phone is not a required field but it is used if you want to transfer your call from Thrive Bureau ERP to an external phone also configured in the sip.conf file.

 The configuration should also be done in the General Settings under the "Integrations" section.